tiagod3p/100-days-of-code/log.md

 **Thoughts**: I think that react.js has so much things to learn that I will be focused in learning well node and after I focus more on learn react.

 ### Day 83 August 06, 2020

 **Today's Progress**: Today I started with a friend a LinkedIn homepage clone to improve our abilities with frontend development.
 Pair programming is very cool, I learn so much doing this.

 **Thoughts**: I wanna learn more about css, has so much things that I don't know yet.

+### Day 84 August 07, 2020

+**Today's Progress**: Today i did some hackerrank exercises on javascript, write a lot about what i'm learning these days and improved my resume.

+**Thoughts**: I'm inspiring in one guy of twitter.
+He is really amazing, he gave my several tips to improve myself and I learn alot with him.
+I like to think him as a mentor, I'll get the maximum of knowledge of him for me.